michaelrodgam/carsDealer_DbApp/README.md

 I'm using XAMP (Windows, Apache web server, MySQL database manager and PHP) to build this app.

 20/08/2020.
 Well, this course was a good practice for me, I have completed it with a score of 96% overall.
 In the end this project become a CRUD web app, I don't expected that.
-Anyway it's complete now so I don't thing to work more in it.
+Anyway, it's complete now so I will not work in it anymore.

 Check my certificate here: